Date of Degree

 Copyright 2011 Jia-Ying Lee

 Lee, Jia-Ying.
-"Second language reading topic familiarity and test score: test-taking strategies for multiple-choice comprehension questions." dissertation, University of Iowa, 2011.
+"Second language reading topic familiarity and test score: test-taking strategies for multiple-choice comprehension questions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.